IBM/mac-ibm-enrollment-app/README.md

 The application provided is a UI that takes input from both the customer as well as a Jamf event policy script.

 ### Jamf Workflow
-1. The application and it's corresponding JAMFIntegrationHelper binary / daemon are deployed on enrollment to the system.
+1. The application and its corresponding JAMFIntegrationHelper binary / daemon are deployed on enrollment to the system.
 2. Additionally a script can be run to retrieve / provide information to the app's plist that lives in the customer's Library/Preferences.
 	1. The hrFirstName populated through the LDAP connector, retrieved via API request from the client and written.
 	2. A speed test package to run the background to populate the plist with a download rate value.